vritvo/henge_finder/ROAD_HIGHLIGHTING_README.md

 #### Data Flow
 1. **City Selection**: When a city is selected, `RoadFilter.initializeForCity()` is called
-2. **Data Loading**: Tries to load preprocessed data first, then cached data, then Overpass API
+2. **Data Loading**: Tries to load cached data first, then Overpass API
 3. **Filtering**: Streets are filtered by azimuth range, length, type, and map bounds
 4. **Visualization**: Filtered streets are highlighted on the map using Leaflet polylines